Razeen-HM/mentor-portal-documentation/srs.md

 ### 6. Future Enhancements

+- Eliminate use of LeadSquare

+- Integrate multiple third-party sites into a single, unified web platform

 - Mobile application for on-the-go access

 - Integration with third-party HR and payroll systems

 - Advanced analytics with machine learning capabilities

-- Integrate multiple third-party sites into a single, unified web platform.
-- Eliminate use of LeadSquare.